tritech-cyber/phphitcounter/README.md

 GRANT ALL PRIVILEGES ON datebase_name.* TO 'username'@'localhost' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'%' IDENTIFIED BY 'password';

-GRANT ALL PRIVILEGES ON stream.* TO 'suser'@'localhost' IDENTIFIED BY 'woodstock';
+GRANT ALL PRIVILEGES ON stream.* TO 'suser'@'localhost' IDENTIFIED BY 'password';

 Place this code on top of your index.php page: